eldoy/sirloin/README.md

   }
 })

+// Use 'any' to match selected HTTP request methods
+// This matches 'post' and 'get' to the /any route app.any('post', 'get', '/any', async (req, res) => {
+  return { status: 'OK' }
+})

 // You can also return HTML, strings, numbers and boolean values app.get('/projects', async (req, res) => {
   res.setHeader('Content-Type', 'text/html; charset=utf-8')